 Staying in constant communication with the reverse mortgage servicer can help extend the amount of time heirs have to repay the loan.

 When requesting an extension, heirs must contact the servicer and provide documentation, such as a letter of hardship that details their intentions to repay the loan, a real estate listing, proof that they’re trying to obtain financing to keep the house, or probate documents.

 The servicer will then take those documents to HUD, which can grant the servicer an extension.

 Important Reverse Mortgage Facts to Consider

-Communication with the loan servicer is critical to ensure a smooth transition for the reverse mortgage after death of the borrower.
+Communication with the loan servicer is critical to ensure loans do not come due before the death of the occupant.

 If your parent or loved one has a vacation home where they spend a portion of the year, it is especially important that they remain in open communication with their reverse mortgage servicer, since there are stated restrictions on how long borrowers are allowed to be absent from the property.

 Borrowers should always reach out to their servicer to seek HUD approval before leaving on any extended trips or absences from their property that extend beyond 12 months.